-To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2010, all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that one report, covering one transaction, was filed late by Mr. King; and National Health Investors, Inc. failed to file on a timely basis its initial statement of beneficial ownership on Form 3.
+To our knowledge, based solely on review of the copies of such reports and written representations that no other reports were required, during the year ended December 31, 2012 all directors, executive officers and persons who beneficially own more than 10% of our common stock have complied with the reporting requirements of Section 16(a); except that (i) one report, covering two transactions, was filed late for Ms. Simpson due to our administrative oversight and (ii) one report, covering sixteen transactions, was filed late for Mr. Lyew.